nicolodiamante/dispatch/README.md

 ### Contribution

-Thank you for taking the time to consider using this shortcut.
-If you would like to contribute to improving Dispatch, your feedback would be appreciated.
-If you encounter any issues or bugs, please report them on the [issues page][issues].
+Thank you for considering the use of this shortcut.
+Your collaboration in improving Dispatch would be of immense value and your feedback would be much appreciated.
+In case you run into any issues or bugs, please report them on the [issues page][issues].
 <br><br>

 <p align="center">